 Why You Need an Attorney

 A person’s license can be suspended for having excessive “points” on their driving record.A “point” can be imposed if a person is involved in a traffic collision, or has speeding or other moving violations.
 Some violations carry only one point, and others may carry two or more points.
 Four points within one year or six points within eighteen months can result in a six-month suspension of your license.
 You have the right to challenge the suspension and offer mitigating evidence to show why the DMV should not impose the suspension.
 Being prepared for this hearing and introducing the right evidence is the difference in winning or losing these hearings.
 When your ability to drive is at risk, having an experienced attorney who has prevailed at hundreds of these hearings will greatly decrease the likelihood of driver’s license suspension.

 Before risking the loss of your license and possibly even your livelihood as a result, contact the Law Office of Charles B. Smith for a no-fee consultation about how we can help.

 If you face a DMV hearing and driver’s license suspension, contact our Sonora DMV hearing attorney, who focus his extensive efforts and experience on helping people who are threatened with serious legal consequences.
 We accept credit cards, remain accessible to clients after hours, and offer free initial consultations on all criminal matters.
-We are also conveniently located in Sonora and also serve clients in San Mateo County.
+We are also conveniently located in Sonora.

 Don’t wait – call us at (209) 231-6506 today.